 Making Music Fit Into Our Family

-In time I realized that also though my life was completely different than what I thought it would be, it was rich and fulfilling.
+In time I realized that though my life was completely different than what I thought it would be, it was rich and fulfilling.
 Simplicity was beautiful.
 I learned to appreciate all the little joys that come with each moment.
 I loved being a mom, and a part-time music teacher.
 Guess what, it turns out that it wasn’t all about me.
 I found that living my life for others turned out to be a huge blessed life returned to me.

 These days I am on the other side of parenting.
 My kids are grown.
 I only teach half the day in the afternoon.
 I can order my morning however I want.
 I have found that I face a different type of trial.
 I have had to be honest with myself.